How to Calculate a Pay Raise: Percentage and Dollar Amount Formulas

 Real gain: +2.2%

 The figures above represent the real annual purchasing power change on a $60,000 salary at each raise percentage.
-A 3% raise with 2.8% inflation leaves workers only $120 ahead in real terms — the equivalent of approximately $10 per month in actual additional purchasing power.
-This is why the average 3.5–4.0% merit raise (WorldatWork 2026) provides only modest real gains in a 2.8% inflation environment.
+A 3% raise with 2.8% inflation leaves workers only $120 ahead in real terms: the equivalent of approximately $10 per month in actual additional purchasing power.
+This is why the average 3.5 to 4.0% merit raise (WorldatWork 2026) provides only modest real gains in a 2.8% inflation environment.

 Nominal raise New salary Annual increase Real raise % Real $ gain/year Verdict